-Nicole is a divorce mediator, mediation coach, family law attorney and conciliator whose intensive divorce and family law background centers on developing practical, commonsense solutions for couples’ divorce and family law concerns.
+Nicole is a statutory mediator, mediation coach, conciliator and family law attorney whose intensive divorce and family law background centers on developing practical, commonsense solutions for couples’ divorce and family law concerns.
 Nicole’s diverse professional experience includes serving as a domestic violence victim witness advocate and as a prosecutor in the West Roxbury Division of the Boston Municipal Court under S.J.C.
 Rule 3:03.
 Readers of the Lynch & Owens blog are likely familiar with Nicole’s encyclopedic knowledge of divorce and family law issues including child custody, child support, alimony, asset division and the Department of Children and Families.
 Her richly detailed explorations of these issues are among the most widely read publications available online in these subject areas.

 Nicole’s approach to mediation relies on a structured method that fosters understanding and validation for the point of view of each couple, with a goal of facilitating shared problem-solving and compromise between clients.
 Nicole’s years of experience preparing divorce and family law agreements aids her mediation approach by enabling her to identify and articulate the questions that all couples must be prepared to answer while developing a separation agreement or parenting plan.

 A longtime Massachusetts resident, Nicole is a graduate of the University of Rochester and New England Law School.
-She is a Massachusetts statutory mediator, a certified Collaborative Attorney with the Massachusetts Collaborative Law Council, a proud member of the Massachusetts Council on Family Mediation.
-She has also served as a volunteer certified conciliator for the Plymouth Probate and Family Court.
+She is a Massachusetts statutory mediator, a certified Collaborative Attorney with the Massachusetts Collaborative Law Council and a proud member of the Massachusetts Council on Family Mediation.
+She has also served as a volunteer certified conciliator for the Massachusetts Probate and Family Court.